egar-garcia/machine-learning-engineer-nanodegree-capstone/docs/report.md

 During the exploration of the dataset it was realized that the only data that we can know a priory and use to make the predictions are the dates, then this characteristic makes the problem to forecast the stock closing prices to be a time series forecasting problem.

-There are some known methods to address the problem of forecasting time series, the ones that are going to be used for the implementation of this projects are described bellow.
+There are some known methods to address the problem of forecasting time series, the ones that are are used during the implementation of this projects are described bellow.

 #### 1. Linear Regression